sagarbuddhic/questions/README.md

 ***code splitting***

 To avoid winding up with a large bundle, it’s good to get ahead of the problem and start “splitting” your bundle.
 Code-Splitting is a feature supported by bundlers like Webpack, Rollup and Browserify (via factor-bundle) which can create multiple bundles that can be dynamically loaded at runtime.
 The best way to introduce code-splitting into your app is through the dynamic import() syntax.

+***HOC***

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React’s compositional nature.Concretely, a higher-order component is a function that takes a component and returns a new component.

 ***React.lazy***